-ARRONAX (Accelerator for Research in Radiochemistry and Oncology in Nantes-Atlantique) is a particle accelerator.
+The GIP ARRONAX (Accelerator for Research in Radiochemistry and Oncology in Nantes-Atlantique) operates the particle accelerator (cyclotron) Arronax.
 It produces innovative radioisotopes (radioactive atoms) for research in nuclear medicine to explore the effects of radiation on non-living and living matter.

 The CEISAM chemistry laboratory (UMR 6230 CNRS – University of Nantes) brings together fundamental methodological know-how in organic synthesis, analytical bio-organic chemistry and molecular modeling.